cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

    result data are handled exclusively in the application domain.
-Once these changes are ready to be rolled out, the ingest components of data companions are the only parts of the ecosystem that will need to be migrated to interact directly with the application instead of the node.
+Once these changes are ready to be rolled out, the ingest components of data companions are the only parts of the ecosystem that will need to be migrated to interact directly with the application instead of the node (e.g. by way of RPC endpoints exposed by the application, instead of the consensus engine).
-5. Once the ingests are migrated to rely on the application, it will be safe to entirely remove any notion of event data storage and retrieval, as well as indexing from the consensus engine.
+5. Once the ingests are migrated to rely on the application, it will be safe to entirely remove any notion of event data storage and retrieval, as well as indexing from the consensus engine, dramatically simplifying the consensus engine.

 ## Alternative Approaches